Creating Adaptive Graph-Guided Retrieval Copy

 AGR as a Two-Part System: Retrieval and Reasoning

-What makes AGR revolutionary is that it's not just a retrieval mechanism.
-It's a complete cognitive system with two tightly integrated components:
+What makes AGR revolutionary is that it's not just a retrieval mechanism—it's a complete cognitive system with two tightly integrated components:

 Attention-Guided Reasoning: The cognitive engine that orchestrates memory traversal and structures patch generation